scveloso/Personal-Website/README.md

   Personal Website
 </h1>

-Work in progress personal website using React and Gatsby.
+My personal [website](https://samveloso.com) using React for the frontend, Gatsby for site generation and Netlify for hosting.